ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 *H. pylori epidemiology*.
 We assume all individuals acquire H. pylori infection during childhood and, unless treated with antibiotics, remain infected.
 New infections and reinfection in adulthood are rare and will not be allowed in our model.

-Each cell is a proportion out of 1 which is the atrophic state.
+To assign H. pylori status we give each simulant an H. pylori percentile using a uniform distribution between 0 and 1 ``np.random.uniform()``.
+Using the simulant's age and atrophic state obtained in the previous step, assign H. pylori status using the table below.
+Each cell is a proportion out of 1 which is the atrophic state they are in.
 The proportion is the fraction of the atrophic state that is H pylori positive.

-Next, we need to assign H. pylori status.
-We do this by giving each simulant an H. pylori percentile using a uniform distribution between 0 and 1 ``np.random.uniform()``.
-Using the simulant's age and atrophic state obtained in the previous step, assign H. pylori status using the table below.
 Those who have propensity below the fraction are positive.

 +--------------------------------------------------------------------+
 | Fraction of atrophic state that is H. pylori positive + (f_atrophy)|